 With its pre-rendered backgrounds and isometric perspective, Commandos 2 is one of those stealth games where you can grumble that ‘they don’t make ’em like they used to’, and ponder wistfully about what a faithful modern rendition of it would look like.
-We may never know...

 In a way, it makes perfect sense.
-This reimagining cuts out much of the story nonsense that damaged its predecessor, offering almost endless combinations of assassination challenges across six of the best-designed levels in the series so far.
+This reimagining cuts out much of the story nonsense that damaged its predecessors, offering almost endless combinations of assassination challenges across six of the best-designed levels in the series so far.
 Alongside the standard mission targets, you get the absurd Escalation challenges, which demand that you do things like kill a chef using a pan while wearing a magician’s outfit in five minutes without being spotted, in addition to player-created missions and the one-try-only Elusive Targets.

+Our Alien: Isolation review shows that what makes it special is that, unlike many of its peers, your enemy is volatile and unpredictable, and there is no way to anticipate its patterns other than by tracking that foreboding blip on your radar.
 Noise is both your best friend and your worst enemy.
-An ill-judged sprint can result in an alien tail through the stomach, but a noisemaker chucked into an enemy patrol can lead to their swift deaths and your equally as swift getaway.
+An ill-judged sprint can result in an alien tail through the stomach, but a noisemaker chucked into an enemy patrol can lead to their swift deaths and your equally swift getaway.

-Metal Gear Solid V: The Phantom Pain
+Metal Gear Solid V

 Mark of the Ninja

-The 2D plane makes the stealth feel wonderfully focused, letting you fully assess all available means of dealing with obstacles, and in the quietest possible way.
-Mark of the Ninja transcends stealth and 2D platforming, managing to be a unique masterclass of both.
+The 2D plane makes the stealth gameplay feel wonderfully focused, letting you fully assess all available means of dealing with obstacles, and in the quietest possible way.
+Mark of the Ninja transcends stealth games and 2D platforming, managing to be a unique masterclass of both.